dojot/docs/source/load-testing-dojot-platform.rst

 Using Grafana's Locust dashboard
 --------------------------------

-The Locust web interface is easy to use and simple, but there are some downsides.
-The major one is the persistence: it does not store any data if you exit the page, even refreshing it removes all of its history.
+The Locust web interface is easy and simple to use, but there are some downsides.
+The major one is the persistence: The history data will be deleted as soon as you close or refresh the page.

 To solve this problem, we chose to add the Locust Exporter image to the master docker compose file, allowing us to export all of its metrics in a Prometheus-compatible format.
 That way we can persist